-Dell EMC Software Defined Networking is a programmatic approach to networking with centrally managed network intelligence.
+Dell EMC Software-Defined Networking (SDN) is a programmatic approach to networking with centrally managed network intelligence.
 SDN reduces the risk and administrator overhead while improving the overall network efficiency.
-With Dell EMC Software Defined Networking (SDN) — the function of traffic control is separated from the network hardware — this allows the network to add new apps and capabilities without consuming much time and money.
-Who uses Dell EMC Software Defined Networking and why?
-Enterprise IT organizations use Dell EMC SDN to reduce their dependence on expensive hardware, streamline their physical infrastructure and avoid vendor lock in.
+With Dell EMC Software-Defined Networking — the function of traffic control is separated from the network hardware — this allows the network to add new apps and capabilities without consuming much time and money.
+Who uses Dell EMC Software-Defined Networking and why?
+Enterprise IT organizations use Dell EMC Software-Defined Networking to reduce their dependence on expensive hardware, streamline their physical infrastructure and avoid vendor lock in.
 Powered by SDN, these organizations will have massive scalability and flexible deployment options.
 The hardware layer is decoupled from the software, resulting in more agility, lesser network downtime and optimal network productivity.

 Dell EMC Software-Defined Networking